praveenjadhav1510/Quicklinks/README.md

 # Quick Links - Jarvis

 Welcome to Quick Links - Jarvis!
 This is a personalized collection of quick links to various online tools and resources.
-This project aims to provide a convenient dashboard for easy access to frequently used tools for design, development, AI, and productivity.
+This project aims to provide a convenient dashboard for easy access to frequently used tools for design, development, AI, and productivity https://praveenjadhav1510.github.io/quicklinks/.

 ## Table of Contents